 While in my position, I did hire a few people who interviewed horribly, but who I felt would be open to an honest critique and dialogue about improving.

 Some students had to be told how to dress.
-They appreciated the feedback and had no idea their clothing was making us have a negative perception of them professionally.
+They appreciated the feedback and had no idea their clothing was giving us a negative perception of them professionally.
 They learned small changes can make a big difference.

-Your college work experience is the first step in your long-term wealth-building journey.
+Getting a job in college is the first step in your long-term wealth-building journey.
 You can also continue to touch up your skills with online courses.

 Be intentional, choose wisely, and have fun!